 Organic Wine & Pie Pairings.

 We’re celebrating National Pie Day with a few suggestions for organic wine & pie pairings!
 From sweet to savory, sparkling white to spicy red, we’ve got you covered.
-All organic wines listed and of course amazing pies are available at Whole Foods Market and 365 by Whole Foods as well as other fine retailers nationwide.
+Many of our organic wines and of course amazing pies are available at Whole Foods Market and 365 by Whole Foods as well as other fine retailers nationwide.

 National Pie Day History